-C. Adaptation priorities for Mauritius
+C. Adaptation priorities and barriers

 Mauritius has been active in setting up objectives plans for key sectors to mainstream adaptive measures in national strategies.
+However, there are still various barriers that hinder this process.
 Some of these are mentioned below.